Datamuseum-DK/R1000.Emulator/README.md

 3. Set the path in `Ioc/scsi_d.c` to that file.

-4. `kldload nmdm` if not already loaded

-5. In a separate window: `cu -l /dev/nmdm0B`
+4. In a separate window: `tail -F _.console`

-6. Fix `/critter/_r1000` in Makefile to where you want a gigabyte of logfile
+5. Fix `/critter/_r1000` in Makefile to where you want a gigabyte of logfile

-7. `make`
+6. `make`

-8. Wait for 16195351 million instructions and get:
+7. Wait for 16195351 million instructions and get:

 ```
 	Boot from (Tn or Dn)  [D0] : ^@